ioos/bio_mobilization_workshop/learners/controlled-vocab.md

 - simplify **data aggregation** and analysis of measurements
 - decrease the potential that data will be **misunderstood or misused**

 Controlled vocabularies are also important to ensure data are **interoperable** - readable by both humans and machines - and that the information is presented in an unambiguous manner.
 Vocabulary collections like the [NERC Vocabulary Server (NVS)](https://vocab.nerc.ac.uk/) compile vocabularies from different institutions and authorities (e.g., ISO, ICES, EUNIS), allowing you to map your data to them.
-OBIS recommends selecting terms from NVS whenever possible, but other vocabulary collections may be used (e.g. ICES, EcoPortal, ENVO, etc.) as long as the URIs provided are machine readable.
+OBIS recommends selecting terms from NVS whenever possible, but other vocabulary collections may be used (e.g. ICES, EcoPortal, ENVO, etc.) as long as the URIs provided are machine readable and interoperable.

 When we all correctly use controlled vocabulary with our measurement data, we can search for a single `measurementTypeID` and obtain all related records, regardless of differences in wording or language used in the data.